The step by step in finishing and polishing: anterior direct composite restorations

 If there is too much excess in the cervical crenellations or the need to rework these crenellations, metal polishing strips should be used.
-These sandpapers are also available in different abrasives (eg from GC, Edenta, Intensive, Coltène, etc.).
+These sandpapers are also available in different abrasives (GC, Edenta, Intensive, Coltène, etc.).

-Cervical excesses can be removed with a #12 surgical blade (by shaving the center of the tooth out) or by an instrument itself called Excesso (LM Art Excess).
+Cervical excess can be removed with a #12 surgical blade (by shaving the center of the tooth out) or by an instrument itself called Eccesso (LM Arte).

-After the details of shape and contour, it is advised to pass a rubber or a rubber disk on the composite resin to smooth the entire surface.
+After the details of shape and contour, it is advised to pass a rubber or a rubber disk on the composite resin to smoothen the entire surface.

 After correcting the shape, contour and volume of the restoration, if we want to recreate a textured tooth, we should go to the macro texture details.

 The macro texture can be divided into two groups: vertical macro texture and horizontal macro texture.